Municipal City Hall building

 No Classified Data Certification

-Island Mountain hardware is not SCIF-rated, not NSA-approved, and not certified for classified information processing.
-It is suitable for CUI and sensitive-but-unclassified data when deployed within an appropriate security environment.
-Local AI for classified data requires purpose-built systems - Island Mountain serves the CUI tier, not the classified tier.
-Classified data requires purpose-built classified processing systems.
+Island Mountain hardware is suitable for CUI and sensitive-but-unclassified data when deployed inside an appropriate security environment, and it is neither SCIF-rated, NSA-approved, nor certified for classified processing.
+Island Mountain serves the CUI tier, not the classified tier.
+Classified processing runs on dedicated systems built and accredited for that work, through different procurement channels.

 You Own the Maintenance